The link between climate change and infectious disease

 Mosquitoes are not the only concerning vector.

-Ticks are another vector capable of transmitting many pathogens, including serious zoonotic viruses.
+Ticks are another vector capable of transmitting pathogens, including zoonotic diseases like Lyme disease and tick-borne encephalitis.
 Tick expansion is promoted by the warmer winters in the last decade due to global warming.

 Ticks that carry the virus that causes tick-borne encephalitis have moved into northern subarctic regions of Asia and Europe.
 In 2019, tropical disease-carrying ticks were also found to have survived in Germany through the winter months.
 This discovery could indicate that these ticks are moving towards establishing themselves in new northern territories.